remarkjs/remark-lint/doc/rules.md

 ## List of Rules

+This lists contains all “official” rules, developed in this repository.
+For rules developed outside of this repo, view the [List of External Rules][external].

 <!--rules start-->

 *   [`blockquote-indentation`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-blockquote-indentation) — warn when blockquotes are either indented too much or too little